Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

-Following the reception of a FCN=All-1 fragment (the last fragment of a datagram), if all fragments have been received and the MIC is NOT correct, the device shall transmit a receiver-ABORT fragment.
-The device SHALL keep this ABORT message in memory until it receives a downlink, on SCHC FPortDown, from the SCHC gateway different from an ACK-request indicating that the SCHC gateway has received the ABORT message.
+Following the reception of a FCN=All-1 fragment (the last fragment of a datagram), if all fragments have been received and the MIC is NOT correct, the device shall transmit a Receiver-Abort fragment.
+The device SHALL keep this Abort message in memory until it receives a downlink, on SCHC FPortDown, from the SCHC gateway different from an ACK-request indicating that the SCHC gateway has received the Abort message.
 The fragmentation receiver (device) does not implement retransmission timer and inactivity timer.

 The fragmentation sender (the SCHC gateway) implements an inactivity timer with default duration of 12 hours.
-Once a fragmentation session is started, if the SCHC gateway has not received any ACK or receiver-ABORT message 12 hours after the last message from the device was received, the SCHC gateway may flush the fragmentation context.
+Once a fragmentation session is started, if the SCHC gateway has not received any ACK or Receiver-Abort message 12 hours after the last message from the device was received, the SCHC gateway may flush the fragmentation context.
 For devices with very low transmission rates (example 1 packet a day in normal operation) , that duration may be extended,